Metrorail (South Africa): Track and equipment

-Safety concerns
+Safety

 In the 2000s and 2010s, much concern was expressed about the safety of passengers on Metrorail trains, both due to crime and accidents.
 Serious incidents include murders and assaults on-board trains, several level crossing accidents, and a crash in Soweto.

-An organisation called the Rail Commuters Action Group instituted a lawsuit against Metrorail and the government to force them to invest more money in security.
+An organisation called the Rail Commuters Action Group instituted a lawsuit against Metrorail and the South African Government to force them to invest more money in security.
 The case reached the Constitutional Court, which declared that Metrorail has "an obligation to ensure that reasonable measures are taken to provide for the security of rail commuters".
 Despite this, safety on the trains remained a dire concern.

 Metrorail services also suffered from instances of arson of train-sets which occurred during passenger protests but not necessarily by disgruntled passengers, in some cases forcing the closure of lines; as well as incidents of cable theft disrupting services.

 In 2006, the Faure level crossing accident killed 19 people in a truck which had stalled on a level crossing.